 When choosing a server location you choose it to be the closest to what is expected to be its core audience, however, sometimes you may have visitors outside that geo-location but at the same time you don't want them to have to wait for your site to load due to the distance of the server away from that individual.
 By using a Content Delivery Network (CDN).
 This service allows your site to be copied on several locations around the world which makes it faster to load the site at multiple global locations.

-You can test your own site to assess how it performance here.
+You can test your own site to assess how it performs here.

 Don't be surprised to be fielding enquiries for interviews, guest posts and all manner of marketing opportunities.
 However, it won't happen overnight, this strategy does take some time even if you know what you are doing.